vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Other/Scopes.md

 Scopes are indicated by curly braces, <kbd>{</kbd> <kbd>}</kbd>.

 ### Access
 Scopes can access variables of other scopes they are nested in.
-Scopes cannot reach in to others to use their variables, as they may not be currently available, they may not be "in scope".

 ```mermaid
 %%{ init: { 'flowchart': { 'curve': 'linear' } } }%%